-ED 315 OBSERVATION, ANALYSIS, AND PRACTICUM IN ESL This capstone course provides students with observation and analysis skills to apply to their own ESL teaching for this practicum experience, as well as with techniques for working with paraprofessionals in ESL/bilingual classrooms in schools.
+ED 315 OBSERVATION, ANALYSIS, AND PRACTICUM IN ESL provides students with observation and analysis skills to apply to their own ESL teaching for this practicum experience, as well as with techniques for working with paraprofessionals in ESL/bilingual classrooms in schools.
 Prerequisite: Upper Division Status.
 3 credits.